 - The traditional IMS Plenary session will be held Monday evening of Microwave Week, in conjunction with the IMS Welcome Reception.

-- Interactive Forum papers are evaluated through the same process as the regular session papers, and provide an opportunity for authors to present their work in a poster format and conduct detailed discussions in an informal manner with interested colleagues.
+- Interactive Forum papers are evaluated through the same process as the regular session papers, and provide an opportunity for authors to present theoretical and/or experimental developments and results in greater detail in a poster format, as well as display hardware, perform demonstrations, or conduct discussions in an informal manner with interested colleagues.
+Call for Papers

 - Student-authored papers which primarily represent the student’s own work may be eligible for participation in the popular IMS Student Paper Competition.